SkafteNicki/dtu_mlops/06_training_in_the_sky/readme.md

 ### Exercises

 Todays exercises are based on Microsoft own [learning portal](https://docs.microsoft.com/en-us/learn/).
 The idea is that you read the tutorials and follow along on your laptop.
+Additionally, here is a [cheatsheet](https://azure.github.io/azureml-cheatsheets/docs/cheatsheets/python/v1/cheatsheet/) that may be useful.

 1. Create an account at https://azure.microsoft.com/en-us/free/.
 If you already have an Azure account make sure to sign up with a new account so you are sure that you get the $200 free credit which is necessary to